datanav/docs/getting-started.rst

 We start by building a Docker image from our microservice.
 A Docker image is the blueprint for creating a container with our microservice.
 We can create and run as many containers as we want from the same image.

-The Docker image is then pushed up to a repostory on Dockerhub.
+The Docker image is then pushed up to a repostory on Docker Hub.
 This repository can be private or made public.
 When hosted in the repository the image can be pulled by anyone with access.

-Finally we pull the image from our Dockerhub repository and spin up a container on our Sesam-node.
+Finally we pull the image from our Docker Hub repository (although private repositories are also supported) and spin up a container on our Sesam-node.
 The container is created from the image and started.
 The Docker-commands for this are performed by Sesam.
-We simply specify the location of the image on Dockerhub in our Sesam system configuration and the contaner is spun up automatically.
+We simply specify the location of the image on Docker Hub in our Sesam system configuration and the contaner is spun up automatically.

 Microservices with Docker
 ==================================